 7. I prefer to buy a food that has all its protein from meat sources.

 8. I prefer to buy a food from a manufacturer that has earned a reputation for being trustworthy and for using high quality ingredients.

-9. I prefer grain free except for with young puppies and dogs with sensitive stomachs..
+9. I prefer a little bit of grain for puppies and for dogs with sensitive stomachs..

 10. I prefer 30% or more protein in a food except for with young puppies and dogs with sensitive stomachs, where lower amounts of protein might be necessary for firm stools.

 11. I prefer fewer white potatoes.

 12. I prefer a food with pro-biotics and digestive enzymes or I add them myself.